-To gauge how well prediction will work in general, a sliding 78-week window was applied.
-The sliding window started at the first sample period, and was shifted by one sample period after modeling.
-Only the actual number of improvements and features were used in this forecasting.
-The resulting distribution of errors between the mean forecasted bugs and the actual number of bugs is shown as a histogram in Fig. 4.
+To gauge how well prediction will work in general, a sliding 78-week window was applied, starting at the first sample period, and shifting by one sample period after modeling.
+Only actual numbers were used in this forecasting.
+The resulting distribution of errors between the mean forecasted bugs and the actual number of bugs is shown as a histogram in Fig. 2.
 Note that the histogram appears to be normally distributed.
 The actual number of bugs was inside the 90% confidence interval for 23.87% of the sliding window ranges.

 Histogram of forecast mean errors obtained using a 78-week sliding window.